cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Bostrom is a full refactoring of the Euler network [~](QmYaf3J118vExRV6gFv2CjwYCyHmzV6Z9ACV7avWb652XZ)

-Before Bostrom network (which itself had 5 testnets), there were 6 {~~testnets with the name of Euler.~>Euler testnets OR there were 6 testnets known as Euler network~~}
+Before Bostrom network (which itself had 5 testnets), there were 6 testnets known as Euler network.

 Bostrom is a full refactoring of the Euler network with a strong focus on Superintelligence.
 It includes a new distribution model, economics, improved ranking, and some superintelligent abilities.